Skip to content

 But you didn’t have to be a winner to have fun at the Birdathon Awards Celebration.

-Everyone enjoyed visiting with the live Eurasian Eagle-Owl and leucistic Red-tailed Hawk from Native Bird Connections; trying out binoculars and scopes provided by Woodland Hills Camera & Telescopes; viewing bird art by Maggie Hurley; listening to live harp music by Portia Diwa and her students; and nibbling on appetizers by Zella’s Soulful Kitchen and cookies by GGAS volunteers.
+Everyone enjoyed visiting with the live Eurasian Eagle-Owl and leucistic Red-tailed Hawk from Native Bird Connections; trying out binoculars and scopes provided by Woodland Hills Camera & Telescopes; viewing bird art by Maggie Hurley; listening to live harp music by Portia Diwa and her students; and nibbling on appetizers by Zella’s Soulful Kitchen and cookies by GGBA volunteers.
 And some lucky attendees went home with raffle prizes such as a pelagic trip from Alvaro’s Adventures and gift certificates from Sports Basement, Pet Food Express, and Sloat Garden Center.

 You can view a lot more photos from the Celebration on our Facebook page!